benjy/circle-cli/README.md

 ### List Projects Command

-This commands provides a list of all projects within your Circle CI account.
+This command provides a list of all projects within your Circle CI account.

 ##### Example